Efficient Fraud Detection Using Deep Boosting Decision Trees: Introduction

-Concretely, our work contributes to the literature by proposing a novel fraud detection algorithm named deep boosting decision trees (DBDT) which gives full play to the advantages of both conventional machine learning methods and deep learning techniques, and meanwhile effectively handles imbalanced data at algorithm level (rather than under- or over-sampling the data \cite{piri2018synthetic,cortes2003auc} or considering a higher cost towards the fraud class samples \cite{kotsiantis2006handling,burez2009handling}).
+Concretely, our work contributes to the literature by proposing a novel fraud detection algorithm named deep boosting decision trees (DBDT) which gives full play to the advantages of both conventional machine learning methods and deep learning techniques, and meanwhile effectively handles imbalanced data at algorithm level (rather than under- or over-sampling the data \cite{piri2018synthetic,tanha2020boosting}).
 Our basic starting point is to embed neural networks into gradient boosting decision trees, a representative conventional learning method, to improve its representation learning capability and meanwhile maintain the basic forward structure (and thus its interpretability can be fully preserved).
-Furthermore, compared with accuracy and misclassification error, AUC has proven to be a more reasonable performance evaluation metric for fraud prediction models \cite{liu2019stochastic}, and thus we consider to employ a AUC maximization approach for the DBDT optimization to deal with data imbalance at algorithm level.
+Furthermore, compared with accuracy and misclassification error, AUC has proven to be a more reasonable performance evaluation metric for fraud prediction models \cite{cortes2003auc}, and thus we consider to employ a AUC maximization approach for the DBDT optimization to deal with data imbalance at algorithm level.